KudzaiNoku/Parallel_Solution_Assignment/README.md

 #MonteCarloMinimizationParallel

-THe Java source files are in the "src" directory and the compiled class files are in the "bin" directory.
+THe Java source files should be saved in a "src" directory and the compiled class files saved in a "bin" directory.

 To execute the code using the provided makefile, follow these steps: